 Another Edmonton building challenge is the strong local economy, which can create labor shortages.
 Infiniti has established relationships with trades and suppliers in each phase, ensuring projects are completed in a timely manner.

 As Plewes mentions, extreme climate calls for maintenance free cladding.
-Seven or eight years ago, Infiniti’s cladding tradesman recommended Foundry®, a maintenance-free siding product from The Tapco Group®.
+Seven or eight years ago, Infiniti’s cladding tradesman recommended Foundry®, a low-maintenance siding product.
 “We want a maintenance-free exterior, and that’s what drew us to Foundry,” Plewes says.
 “In addition to the weather not being a factor in finishing the home in cold weather, using Foundry means our customers don’t have to paint.
 They don’t have to worry about the home needing painting in a certain number of years.
 They can just enjoy their homes.”

 Use of Foundry also means greater safety for homeowners.
 Some of Infiniti’s houses have walk-out basements.
 If the houses had to be painted, homeowners would have to paint at the top of a three-story walk-out, she says.
 The Infiniti team soon realized Foundry also helped the company attain its goal of providing the exterior of each home with great visual interest.
 “It’s authentic-looking and has a really nice range of colors,” Plewes says.
 “This adds a lot of interest to the elevation.
 You don’t want it to all be one material, you want a variety of materials.
 We will use Foundry shakes, in combination with stone and siding to create visual interest.”
 Plewes also likes the fact that in addition to offering a range of colors, Foundry has “given its shakes some shading,” she says.
 “It’s nice that it’s not a solid color, by giving it some shading, it provides some dimension.”